128technology/docs/docs/concepts_application_discovery.md

 title: Application Discovery
 sidebar_label: Application Discovery
 ---
-the SSR routing software's value grows to an organization as administrators create and refine application-specific policy for traffic steering and prioritization.
+The SSR routing software's value grows to an organization as administrators create and refine application-specific policy for traffic steering and prioritization.
 The more detail included in the SSR's configuration, the more fine-grained the policies can be, which allows for precision treatment of traffic through the SSR's forwarding plane.

 It is very common for network administrators to be largely unaware of the traffic that is traversing their infrastructure, and thus it is important to perform an _application discovery_ process to identify the various types of traffic.
 Once identified and modeled within the SSR data model, administrators can apply network policy to give that traffic specific treatment.